Dorcatz123/Project-Protein-folding-and-prediction-using-ML/Project Idea.md

 Documentation and Reporting: Document your methods, findings, and insights.
 Create a report or presentation summarizing your project.

-Duration: This project can be completed within 2-3 months, but keep in mind that it's a simplified version of protein function prediction, not protein structure prediction.
-As you gain more experience, you can consider more advanced projects in the field.
+Duration: This project can be completed within 2-3 months, but it's a simplified version of protein function prediction, not protein structure prediction.
+As I gain more experience, I will consider more advanced projects in the field.

-Resources: You can use Python for this project, and libraries like Biopython can be helpful for working with biological data.
+Resources: use Python for this project, and libraries like Biopython can be helpful for working with biological data.
 Additionally, there are online courses and resources on bioinformatics and sequence analysis that can provide guidance.

-Starting with a project like this allows you to gradually build your expertise in both biology and machine learning while working on a project that aligns with your interests.
-Over time, you can explore more complex projects related to protein structure as you gain experience.